 My answer is ‘yes’.
 Actually, my answer is more like ‘ABSOLUTELY!’.

-Even though the chances of something serious happening while traveling are quite low and even though medical care in many parts of the world is very inexpensive for travelers, and even considering the fact that some medical expenses can be used as a tax deduction when submitting your free e-file, having no insurance is a major risk.
+Even though the chances of something serious happening while traveling are quite low and even though medical care in many parts of the world is very inexpensive for travelers, having no insurance is a major risk.
 Anything can happen at any time…you never know and you certainly don’t want to end up in a foreign hospital with $100,000 worth of bills simply because you thought insurance was a waste of money.

 What I’ve Used For Travel Insurance